crae6/cse15l-lab-reports/week1-lab-report.md

 ### **5. Exiting Remote Access**

 * Finally, we can log out of the remote server by typing "exit" or pressing Ctrl-D.

+* Hopefully this tutorial worked for you and you're all set for working in CSE15L!